PardeepSB/ELIZA-chatbot/README.md

 ## References

 I tried to understand this chatbot, but was only able to understand some components, not all.
-I do not know what boost is or how to use it yet and I did not understand how they transposed/swapped words using push_back and make_pair. http://www.martinbroadhurst.com/eliza-in-c.html
+I do not know what boost is or how to use it yet and I did not understand how they transposed/swapped words using push_back and make_pair. <br />
+http://www.martinbroadhurst.com/eliza-in-c.html

-I read this books chapter to further my understanding. https://link.springer.com/chapter/10.1007/978-3-030-50146-4_3
+I read this books chapter to further my understanding.<br />
+https://link.springer.com/chapter/10.1007/978-3-030-50146-4_3